jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/12-seeding-keyvault.md

 Purpose: We want to split the responsibility of who to create articfacts in Microsoft Entra ID, versus the AIFactory pipeline in Azure Devops / GHA - who reads information about service principals and sets permissions.
 - Example: An admininstrator can create 10 service principals, January 1st, that will be stored in a `seeding Keyvault`, and used whenever a project manager wants to order a new AIFactory project during the year, up to 10 projects.

+NB! **seeding keyvault = inputKeyvault** when speaking of variables and parameters in the AIFActory.
+- This, due to legacy reason (ESML AIFactory was established 2019), but will be synced in the future as seeding keyvault

 ## Step 1) Create the keyvault and enable BICEP to use is

 1) Create an Azure Keyvult, in the AIFactory DEV Azure subscription, in a resource group that ESML Core team administrators has access to.